-2004, Tseng, Sbrana et al. 2012, Liu, Wei et al. 2019).
-To date, there has been one report of lung used in this trial.
+The possibility of ADE has also been evaluated in clinical and pre-clinical studies of the vaccines used in this trial.
 Nevertheless, this risk will not have been assessed for heterologous boost schedules.
 Participants will be made aware of this theoretical risk.